Spoilers For ‘General Hospital’: Lulu Overhears Sasha & Obrecht, Learns The Truth About Their Big Secret

-A new sneak peek revealing some enticing General Hospital spoilers has just emerged and fans won’t want to miss this one.
+A new sneak peek revealing some enticing General Hospital spoilers has just emerged, and fans won’t want to miss this one.
 Sasha and Valentin have been scrambling for months now to keep Nina from finding out they lied about the supposed biological connection between the two women.
 Now, someone unexpected will learn the truth and this could change everything.

 The new video preview was shared by the show’s Instagram page on Wednesday.
 The first part of the clip focuses on Carly and Sonny’s anxiety over ensuring that baby Donna gets through her surgery without incident.